Here’s how many jobs each state could lose due to COVID-19

 Coronavirus-related job losses are already piling up, and now a new prediction from the Economic Policy Institute says 14 million jobs could be cut by the summer—even with $1 trillion in fiscal stimulus.

-The EPI published a map Wednesday showing how the estimated 14 million job losses are likely to be distributed among the 50 states:
+The EPI published a map Wednesday showing how the estimated 14 million losses will likely be distributed between the 50 states:

 In absolute terms: California and Texas are projected to lose the greatest number of jobs, with California losing 1,609,975 and Texas losing 1,180,580.

 In relative terms: Nevada is projected to lose the greatest percentage of its private-sector workforce, with 14.2%, or 177,749 people, out of work.
-The explanation is likely to be that leisure, hospitality, and retail—the industries hit hardest by coronavirus—make up 40.2% of the state’s total private-sector employment, which is the greatest percentage among all 50 states.
+This is probably because leisure, hospitality, and retail—the industries hit hardest by coronavirus—account for 40.2% of the state’s private-sector employment, which is the greatest percentage among all 50 states.

-The EPI said it based its distribution heavily on states’ relative shares of leisure, hospitality, and retail jobs.
-But the group also proffered a spreadsheet detailing states’ relative shares of natural resources, mining, and manufacturing jobs—so with a little number-crunching, you can make your own projections by assigning weight to alternate at-risk industries, if you’re so inclined.
+These map projections are based heavily on states’ relative shares of leisure, hospitality, and retail jobs, the EPI explains.
+But the group also proffered a spreadsheet with states’ relative shares of natural resources, mining, and manufacturing jobs, so you can make your own projections by assigning weight to alternate at-risk industries.
+(Note: This requires math.)

-While the EPI’s new prediction includes $1 trillion in fiscal stimulus, the group estimates that we’ll need at least $2.1 trillion to “restore the country to a reasonable economic health.”
-Congress is set to vote on a $2 trillion stimulus package later today—if it passes, it may impact job loss projections.
+While the EPI’s prediction includes $1 trillion in fiscal stimulus, the group estimates that we’ll need at least $2.1 trillion to “restore the country to a reasonable economic health.”
+The Senate is set to vote on a $2 trillion stimulus package later today; it’s unclear how the bill’s passing might impact job loss projections.